evanfields/evanfields.github.io/_posts/2021-02-10-No-Perfect-Geo-Grid.md

 These features come at a cost:
 * There is not a single global grid, but instead many overlapping local subgrids.
 Each grid cell must identify both the subgrid it belongs to and its coordinates within that subgrid.
-* Subgrids have minimal distortion and consistent alignment only up to about the size of a small country (or medium sized US state), and only exist at all up to about the size of a large country.
+* Subgrids have minimal distortion and consistent alignment only up to about the size of a small country (or medium sized US state), and only exist at all up to about the size of a continent.
 * HexGeoGrids isn't a well maintained and widely used package.
 In fact, I do some hacky things and am sure anybody who knows more about geodesy than me would be horrified.

 ## Examples